51pgwamuyu/celo-101/readme.md

             "Only owner is permitted to do so"
         );

-        // Shift remaining payees down in the mapping for (uint256 i = id; i < artsLength - 1; i++) {
+        for (uint256 i = id; i < artsLength - 1; i++) {
             arts[i] = arts[i + 1];
         }